-Further to the above, the Company has not previously applied any version of IFRS 9.
+Further to the above, the Company has not previously applied IFRS 9.
 Therefore, the Company is an eligible insurer that qualifies for optional relief from the application of IFRS 9.
 As at 1 January 2018, the Company has elected to apply the optional temporary relief under IFRS 4 that permits the deferral of the adoption of IFRS 9 for eligible insurers.
-The Company will continue to apply IAS 39 until 1 January 2023.
+The Company will continue to apply IAS 39 until the financial reporting period ending 31 December 2022.

-However, the subsidiary of the Company, not having its activities predominantly in insurance, has initially applied IFRS 9 from 1 January 2018.
-The subsidiary discloses references to any IFRS 9 information that is not provided in the consolidated financial statements but is publicly available for the relevant period in the individual financial statements of the subsidiary.
+However, the subsidiary of the Company, not having its activities predominantly in insurance, has applied IFRS 9 from 1 January 2018.
+The subsidiary discloses references to IFRS 9 information that is not provided in the consolidated financial statements but is publicly available for the relevant period in the individual financial statements of the subsidiary.
+The impact of the adoption of IFRS 9 by the subsidiary is not material to the results and financial position of the Group.